An End-to-End Stochastic Network Calculus with Effective Bandwidth and Effective Capacity: Stochastic Network Calculus with Effective Bandwidth and Effective Capacity

-To analyze the linear scaling of end-to-end probabilistic performance bounds from Theorem \ref{theorem:pbr} we consider a tandem network of $H$ nodes connected in series as shown in Fig. \ref{fig:tandemnet}, with each node offering similar service characterized by the stochastic service process $S$ with the corresponding effective capacity $\beta$.
-Then the probabilistic backlog and delay bounds from Theorem \ref{theorem:pbr}, for any $t \ge 0$, will become
+\end{enumerate} \end{corollary} To analyze the linear scaling of end-to-end probabilistic performance bounds from Corollary \ref{corollary:pbrc} we consider a tandem network of $H$ nodes connected in series as shown in Fig. \ref{fig:tandemnet}, with each node offering similar service characterized by the stochastic service process $S$ with the corresponding effective capacity $\beta$.
+Let the effective bandwidth $\alpha$ of the arrival traffic $A$ and the effective capacity $\beta$ of the service process $S$, satisfy the condition $\alpha(\theta,t) \le \alpha(\theta)$ and $\beta(\theta,t) \le \beta(\theta)$ for any $t,\theta \ge 0$.
+Then the probabilistic backlog bound from Corollary \ref{corollary:pbrc}, for any $\theta \ge 0$ and $t \rightarrow \infty$, will become